ErezVolk/mac-hebrew-si-1452-2/modified/README.md

 - The <kbd>-</kbd> (minus) key now types ־ (maqaf) without any modifiers and - (minus) with the level-3 modifier (<kbd>AltGr</kbd>/<kbd>OPTION</kbd>/<kbd>⌥</kbd>).

-- The <kbd>'</kbd>/<kbd>"</kbd> key now produces a single/double upper mercha; to access the non-Hebrew characters when in Hebrew mode, use the level-3 modifier.

 - The <kbd>\\</kbd> (backslash> key now produces a geresh, allowing you to type צ׳ופצ׳יק without modifier keys.
 To get the backslash character (note that the Hebrew slash is the forward one), use <kbd>⌥</kbd>+<kbd>`</kbd>.